mailsg/ecommerce-model/README.md

 ### Install

-Install dependencies of this project with:
+Install dependencies of this project using `bash terminal` or using desired `IDE terminal`:

 ```sh
   - cd ecommerce-model/